2004seraph/SET08101/src/rooms/5/README.md

 ## Structure

 - `assets/`         All the pictures, sounds, stuff specific to this room
-- `callbacks.js`    Just where I put all my functions that I use for callbacks in the HTML game attributes, a purely optional separation from main.js
+- `callbacks.js`    Just where I put all my functions that I use for callbacks in the HTML game attributes, a purely optional separation from main.js.
+See `index.html` to see where they get used.
 - `main.js`         Where I write all the miscillaneous immediate code, like where I add some event listeners to the inventory, change some of its settings, etc.
 - `style.css`       Styling specific to this room, like the door, you'll notice I `@import` game.css here (important)
 - `index.html`      Where the actual scene, and all the items in it, are defined and layed out.